Exporting Your Products and Services

 Q3.
 Are American Exports Increasing Or Decreasing Over Time?

 Increasing.
 Historically exports have never accounted for a larger percentage of the nation’s GDP than right now.
 In the 1950’s, exports accounted for roughly 4% of US GDP.
-Today, it accounts for over 11%, and economists expect the trend to continue.
+Today, it accounts for about 14%, and economists expect the trend to continue.

 Q4.
 Where Does Indiana Rank In Exports, What Do We Export And What Are Our Top Export Markets?

 Indiana exports reached a record $35.5 Billion in 2014.
 The International Trade Administration offers a look into Indiana’s position in the global marketplace according to statistics compiled by the US International Trade Administration of the US Department of Commerce.